-During the credentialing process, all information that is obtained is confidential and not subject to review by third parties except to the extent permitted by law.
+During the credentialing process, all information that is obtained is highly confidential and not subject to review by third parties except to the extent permitted by law.
 Access to information will be restricted to those individuals who are deemed necessary to attain the objectives of the Credentialing Program.
-Specifically, information supplied by the practitioner or HDO in the application, as well as other non-publicly available information will be treated as confidential.
+In particular, information supplied by the Practitioner or HDO in the application, as well as other non-publicly available information will remain confidential.
 Confidential written records regarding deficiencies found, the actions taken, and the recommended follow-up will be kept in a secure fashion.
 Security mechanisms include secured office facilities and locked filing cabinets, a protected computer infrastructure with password controls and systematic monitoring, and staff ethics and compliance training programs.
-The procedures and minutes of the CC will be open to review by state and federal regulatory agencies and accrediting bodies to the extent permitted by law.
+The procedures and minutes of the CC will be open to review by state and federal regulating agencies and accrediting bodies to the extent permitted by law.

-Practitioners and HDOs are notified of their right to review information submitted to support their credentialing applications.
-In the event that credentialing information cannot be verified, or if there is a discrepancy in the credentialing information obtained, Healthy Blue's credentialing staff ("Credentialing Department") will contact the practitioner or HDO within 30 calendar days of the identification of the issue.
-This communication will notify the practitioner or HDO of their right to correct erroneous information or provide additional details regarding the issue and will include the process for submission of this additional information.
-Depending on the nature of the issue, this communication may occur verbally or in writing.
+Practitioners and HDOs are notified that they have the right to review information submitted to support their credentialing applications.
+In the event that credentialing information cannot be verified, or if there is a discrepancy in the credentialing information obtained, Anthem's credentialing staff ("Credentialing Department") will contact the practitioner or HDO within thirty (30) calendar days of the identification of the issue.
+This communication will notify the practitioner or HDO of the right to correct erroneous information or provide additional details regarding the issue in question.
+This notification will also include the specific process for submission of this additional information, including where it should be sent.
+Depending on the nature of the issue in question, this communication may occur verbally or in writing.
 If the communication is verbal, written confirmation will be sent at a later date.
-All communication on the issue, including copies of the correspondence or a detailed record of phone calls, will be documented in the practitioner's or HDO's credentials file.
-The practitioner or HDO will be given no less than 14 calendar days in which to provide additional information.
-Upon request, the practitioner or HDO will be provided with the status of their credentialing or re-credentialing application.
+All communication on the issue(s) in question, including copies of the correspondence or a detailed record of phone calls, will be documented in the practitioner's credentials file.
+The practitioner or HDO will be given no less than fourteen (14) calendar days in which to provide additional information.
+On request, the practitioner will be provided with the status of their credentialing or recredentialing application.